Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Optical Conductivity in mWSMs

-It is clear from the above expression that the $\sigma_{xy}^{(in)}$ is `universal' in the sense that it only depends on separation $Q$ between the opposite chirality Weyl nodes and is independent of $\mu$ as well as tilt $C$.
-For mWSM, this contribution is linearly proportional to $n$.
-On the other hand, the contribution $\sigma_{xy}^{(free)}$ is coming from the free carriers present near the multi-Weyl nodes and, therefore, $\mu$-dependent.
-In Fig.~\ref{fig2}(b), we plot the total real part of the Hall conductivity ${\rm Re}[\sigma_{xy}]={\rm Re}[\sigma^{ac}_{xy}]+{\rm Re}[\sigma^{DC}_{xy}]$ as a function of frequency for different $n$, which is positive over frequencies and possesses two discontinuities at two frequency bounds ($\omega_{1,2}$).
-Here, although ${\rm Re}[\sigma^{ac}_{xy}] $ changes its sign, the total ${\rm Re}[\sigma_{xy}]$ remains positive due to the DC contribution.
+We would like to point out that the total $\sigma^{\rm dc}_{xy} (\omega=0)$ given in Eq.~(\ref{e}) can also be obtained by substituting $\omega=0$ in Eq.~(\ref{opt_cond}).
+Here, we have neglected the frequency dependent part of the intrinsic contribution.
+It is clear from the above expression that the $\sigma_{xy}^{\rm (in)}$ is {\it `universal'} in the sense that it only depends on the separation $Q$ between the opposite chirality Weyl nodes and is independent of $\mu$ and the tilt parameter $C$.
+The contribution $\sigma_{xy}^{\rm(free)}$, on the other hand, comes from the free carriers present near the multi-Weyl nodes and is thus $\mu$-dependent.
+For mWSMs, these contributions are linearly proportional to $n$.
+In Fig.~\ref{fig2}(b), we plot the total real part of the Hall conductivity ${\rm Re}[\sigma_{xy}] $ as a function of frequency for different $n$, which is positive across frequencies and possesses two discontinuities at two frequency bounds ($\omega_{1,2}$).
+Here, although ${\rm Re}[\sigma^{\rm ac}_{xy}] $ changes its sign, the total ${\rm Re}[\sigma_{xy}]$ remains positive due to the dc contribution.